INTERNSHIP GUIDELINES

 Representative Promotion Tasks

-Writing: Draft promotional copy for reprinted titles, author biographies, and pitch letters.
+Writing: tasks are heavily dependent on skill level as assesed by benchmark testing - draft promotional copy for reprinted titles, author biographies, and pitch letters.

 Media Research: Update existing and identify new media outlets for specific books from Internet research and the use of Pelican’s media databases.